Don't have Hosting or WordPress yet?

 3. Look for the "Web Applications" panel and choose "Manage" beside your WordPress install, then click "Login" to be automatically logged in to the WordPress admin.

 If you have a VPS with Hands-On Support, use these steps instead: Login to Plesk & choose 1-click web apps or Installatron.
-In the list of WordPress sites, find the one you wish to login to and click the WordPress Admin link.
+In the list of WordPress sites, find the one you wish to login to and either click the "login" link in the lower right corner, or if you see a WordPress Admin link, choose that.
 It will automatically log you in.

-Tip: you can now go to Users in the WordPress admin and either reset your existing admin password or create a new Admin user so that you can login directly using the steps below.
+Once logged in to the WordPress admin, you can now go to Users and either reset your existing admin user password or create a new user, with the Administrator role, so that you can login directly using the steps below.

 With a Password